remult/remult/docs-md/20-Hello-Angular/30-Getting input from the User.md

  </p>
 ```
 We've added the html `input` tag - and in it we've added the following code `[(ngModel)]="name"` which tells Angular to bind the data from the input, to the `name` field.
-Whenever the use will type a value in the `input` html element - the page will recompute to reflect that change.
+Whenever the user will type a value in the `input` html element - the page will recompute to reflect that change.

 For example, type in your name in the `input` and you'll be gritted with hello.